samrap/acf-fluent/docs/02-builder-methods.md

             ->get();
 ```

-If the result of `items` is an array, then we will get the items just as normal.
-But if the result is not an array, `null` will be returned as if the value was not even set.
+If the result of `items` is an array, then we will get the items just as expected.
+However, if the result is not an array, `null` will be returned as if the value was not even set.
 Taking our knowledge of this, we can then chain on a `default` value to return instead of null if the type does not match:

 ```php
 use Samrap\Acf\Acf;